mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/11/asm-security.md

 aliases:
     - /asm-security/
 ---
-Even if I already covered how to [protect your service mesh with an HTTPS GCLB and Cloud Armor]({{< ref "/posts/2021/04/cloud-armor.md" >}}), I thought I will describe in more details what are your other options to protect your workloads on GKE thanks to Anthos Service Mesh (ASM).
+Even if I already covered how to [protect your service mesh with an HTTPS GCLB and Cloud Armor]({{< ref "/posts/2021/04/cloud-armor.md" >}}), I thought I will describe in more details what are your other options to protect your workloads on GKE thanks to Anthos Service Mesh (ASM) and Istio.

-Here are 5 easy steps to accomplish this:
+Here are 7 easy steps to accomplish this:
 1. Install ASM on your cluster
-2. Enable ASM for your apps
+1. Enable ASM for your apps
-3. Enable mTLS `STRICT` for your apps
+1. Enable mTLS `STRICT` for your apps
+1. Configure a `Sidecar` for your mesh
-4. Define `AuthorizationPolicies` for your apps
+1. Define `AuthorizationPolicies` for your apps
-5. Leverage an HTTPS GCLB and Cloud Armor in front of your `IngressGateway`
+1. Leverage an HTTPS GCLB and Cloud Armor in front of your `IngressGateway`
+1. Complementary considerations

 Let's see those in actions.

-## Install ASM on your cluster
+## Install ASM

 [Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/overview) has a suite of features and tools that help you observe and manage secure, reliable services in a unified way.